IceHe/lib/java/cmd/java.md

 _`--add-reads module=target-module(,target-module)*`_

-- Updates module to read the target-module, regardless of the module declaration.
+- _Updates module to read the target-module, regardless of the module declaration._
     - _`target-module` can be all unnamed to read all unnamed modules._

 _`--add-exports module/package=target-module(,target-module)*`_

-- Updates module to export package to target-module, regardless of module declaration.
+- _Updates module to export package to target-module, regardless of module declaration._
     - _The target-module can be all unnamed to export to all unnamed modules._

 _`--add-opens module/package=target-module(,target-module)*`_

-- Updates module to open package to target-module, regardless of module declaration.
+- _Updates module to open package to target-module, regardless of module declaration._

 ~~`--illegal-access=parameter`~~

-- Note : This option will be removed in a future release.
+- _Note : This option will be removed in a future release._
 - _omitted…_

 _`--limit-modules module[,module...]`_

-- Specifies the limit of the universe of observable modules.
+- _Specifies the limit of the universe of observable modules._

 _`--patch-module module=file(;file)*`_

-- Overrides or augments a module with classes and resources in JAR files or directories.
+- _Overrides or augments a module with classes and resources in JAR files or directories._

 _`--disable-@files`_

-- Can be used anywhere on the command line, including in an argument file, to prevent further `@filename` expansion.
+- _Can be used anywhere on the command line, including in an argument file, to prevent further `@filename` expansion._
-    - This option stops expanding `@-argfiles` after the option.
+    - _This option stops expanding `@-argfiles` after the option._

 `--source version`

 - Sets the version of the source in source-file mode.

+> Extra Options for macOS

+_The following extra options are macOS-specific._

+_`-XstartOnFirstThread`_

+- _Runs the `main()` method on the first (AppKit) thread._

+_`-Xdock:name=application_name`_

+- _Overrides the default application name displayed in dock._

+_`-Xdock:icon=path_to_icon_file`_

+- _Overrides the default icon displayed in dock._

 ### Advanced Options